 The Abbey was abruptly closed down in 1539 in the Dissolution of the Monasteries ordered by Henry VIII, and the abbot, prior and monks were sent away with pensions.

 The estate was sold by the Crown to a merchant, Sir Richard Gresham.
-It remained in private hands until the 1960s.
+It remained in private hands until the 1960s, including William and John Aislabie who designed Studley Royal water garden of which the abbey became an integral part of.
 The National Trust bought the estate from the West Riding County Council in 1983.

 Join in one of the abbey tours led by our expert guides to really soak it all up, or visit Porter’s Lodge to read all about the abbey and monks for yourself.